conduktor/conduktor-gateway-demos/jwt_auth/Readme.md

 Conduktor Gateway manages user access in a "user pool".

-You may wish to further configure the pool when in production, in this case we require a secret that is used to encrypt any tokens generated, which can be provided by setting the appropriate environment variable.

-For more information on this or any other part of the configuration details, checkout the [docs site](https://docs.conduktor.io/).
+You may wish to further configure the pool when in production, in this case Gateway requires a secret that is used to encrypt any tokens generated, which can be provided by setting the appropriate environment variable.
+For more information on setting environment varialbles or any other part of the configuration details, checkout the [docs site](https://docs.conduktor.io/).

-You'll also see that passthrough is set to false as we're turning on multi-tenancy.
+You'll also see in the docker compose that Passthrough is set to false as we're turning on multi-tenancy.

 ### Step 4: Generating a token